enolte/po/README.md

-## Design Limitations
+# Design Limitations

+This list is not exhaustive.

-### Representation
+## Representation

 `po::polynomial` is a value type: it stores all of its own multiindices and coefficients.
 This is bad if many polynomials are instantiated with overlapping lifetimes, as it requires redundant data storage.
-A better approach with a flat storage model is to pre-generate multiindices to be used, to reference from individual monomial terms.
-A few [storage](#storage) models are planned for experimentation.
+A better approach with a flat storage model is to pre-generate and [pool](#pooled-exponents) multiindices to be used, to reference from individual monomial terms.
+A few [storage](#storage-ii) models are planned for experimentation.

+The currently implemented storage is a flat model, consisting of a sequence of independently stored monomials.

-### Expressions
+## Expressions

 An rvalue subexpression is copied into its parent expression instance.
 This happens because there is no implemented mechanism for rvalue-referencing an rvalue constructed by a subexpression type instance.

 This implies that an rvalue polynomial is copied into every superior expression type instance.
 This is a to-do.

+## Operators

+For Phase I, arithmetic operators and assignment operators are implemented only for polynomials of the same rank.
+E.g., if
+  * p(x, y, z) = 3xz - 2y
+  * q(x, y) = 15y<sup>2</sup>

+then `p + q` is not defined.
+With the current implementation (Phase I) `p + q` compiles, but the result is undefined.